pamelv/liribot/README.md

 LIRI nodeJS application

-This node application is designed to take complete one action from the following selections:
+This node application is designed to complete one action from the following selections:

 ## Spotify this song